AdaCore/stable_sloc/README.md

 ## Builtin matchers

-There are currently two matchers built into the library.
+There are currently three matchers built into the library, with more to come.

 ### `absolute` matcher